-In addition, death/disability policies with potentially long benefit payment periods, such as long-term care insurance, give rise to financial risks because part of the related profit is derived from the investment income generated during the benefit payment period and may be adversely affected by unfavourable financial market trends (such as declining interest rates)
+In addition, personal risk policies with potentially long benefit payment periods, such as long-term care insurance, give rise to financial risks because part of the related profit is derived from the investment income generated during the benefit payment period and may be adversely affected by unfavourable financial market trends (such as declining interest rates).

-Although the main risks to which CNP Assurances and its subsidiaries are exposed are set out above, the list is by no means exhaustive and other risks that are currently unknown or are considered minor or not material may prove to have a material impact on CNP Assurances and its subsidiaries in the future.
-CNP Assurances and its subsidiaries may also be exposed to emerging risks, corresponding to new or continually evolving risks whose impact is very difficult to measure.
+Although the main risks to which the Group is exposed are set out above, the list is by no means exhaustive and other risks that are currently unknown or are considered minor or not material may prove to have a material impact on the Group in the future.
+The Group may also be exposed to emerging risks, corresponding to new or continually evolving risks whose impact is very difficult to measure.